borosen/EpiserverConsoleApp/README.md

 # Running Episerver as a console application #

 This project shows that Episerver (CMS and commerce) can be run as console application.
-I have personally used this to run long-running jobs, which otherwise would be interrupted by IIS.
+A clone from [AndreasJilvero](https://github.com/AndreasJilvero/EpiserverConsoleApp).

 ## Install ##